The WHIT House in Lake Nona Welcomes The Future of Wellness

 A courtyard garden provides fresh herbs, fruits and vegetables as hyper-local sustainable and organic foods.

 In the bedrooms, circadian lighting, long wave night lighting and blackout shades promote restful sleep.
 Sleep tracking and coaching apps and technologies such as mattress pads that monitor sleeping habits improve rest, assisted by ambient sound devices with soothing sounds.
+For tips on making your living spaces more restful, grounded and zen, check out this insightful article, 11 Tips to Inspire Mindfulness at Home.

 Lake Nona has differentiated itself as a neo-urban environment focused on wellbeing, sports and performance, education and technology.
 The community functions as a “city within a city” spanning 17 square miles and 11 thousand acres within the city limits of Orlando in Orange County.
 It offers a geographic concentration of cutting-edge medical industry companies and research organizations, hospitals, clinics and health services near neighborhoods of wellness infused homes.